ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

     * Cores: AMD/Intel
     * RAM: 1 GB default
     * Time (walltime): 2 hours Maximum
-* Group Partition
+* Lab Partitions
-    * This partition is unique to the group, if your lab has purchased nodes then you will have a priority partition with the same name as your group (ie. girkelab).
+    * If your lab has purchased nodes then you will have a priority partition with the same name as your group (ie. girkelab).

 In order to submit a job to different partitions add the optional '-p' parameter with the name of the partition you want to use:

 ```bash